bhhnguyen/bhhnguyen.github.io/_pages/about.md

 I write puzzles!
 Among other things.
 I intend for this page to document my puzzle-adjacent projects.

-I've designed puzzle events both professionally and freeware.
+I've designed puzzle events professionally and for free online puzzlehunts.
 I typically write puzzles in the vein of the MIT Mystery Hunt tradition, which includes a wide variety of genres, including crosswords, cryptic crosswords, traditional pen-and-paper logic, and interactive games.
 I've created commissions for tech and finance companies, and I led writing on an annual puzzlehunt called Huntinality for the past two years.
 See my Projects page for more details.

-I used to be a software engineer and later data architect by trade.
-Nowadays, I write puzzles both professionally and for fun I'm also developing a freeware puzzle visual novel game I'm hoping to release by the end of 2023.
-My other primary hobbies include trivia and reading (mostly long fiction).
+Outside of puzzles, I used to work as a software engineer and data architect.
+My other hobbies include trivia, reading (mostly long fiction), and game development.